trucho/mdcv/index.md

 ## Research interests

-- Photoreceptor development and identity
+- Photoreceptor development and mechanisms of fate determination
-- Mechanisms underlying wiring selectivity in the outer retina
+- Eyecup development and control of retinal patterning
 - Neural computations, visual processing and color vision

 ## Education